3 die when car hits 9 people in San Diego; driver in custody - WTMJ

 Associated Press

-SAN DIEGO (AP) — A driver lost control and veered onto a sidewalk Monday dotted with homeless tents in downtown San Diego, killing three people and injuring six others, police said.
+SAN DIEGO (AP) — A driver plowed through a sidewalk homeless encampment Monday in downtown San Diego, killing three people and injuring six others, authorities said.

-The driver — whom authorities identified only as a 71-year-old man — was heading through a tunnel underneath a community college campus when he drove his Volvo station wagon up on the sidewalk shortly after 9 a.m., said San Diego Police Chief David Nisleit.
-The man was arrested on suspicion of driving while impaired.
+Craig Voss, 71, was heading through a tunnel underneath a community college campus when he drove his Volvo station wagon up on the sidewalk shortly after 9 a.m., San Diego Police Chief David Nisleit.

-“For whatever reason, (the driver) veered to the right, went up on the sidewalk, struck multiple pedestrians there and then came back on to the roadway,” Nisleit said.
-He offered “my deepest condolences,” to the families of those who died.

-Three people died at the scene.
-Five of the six others who were injured were taken to hospitals, including two who were in critical condition, authorities said.

-On a typical weekday morning it is a busy area with students walking by, but classes have been online during the coronavirus pandemic.
-There also are a number of homeless tents lining the sidewalks in the area, including the sidewalk in the tunnel.
+Voss was arrested at the scene.
+He faces three counts of vehicular manslaughter, five counts of causing great bodily harm and a felony DUI, Nisleit said, adding that Voss did a field sobriety test by a drug recognition expert.
+He did not elaborate or identify whether Voss was under the influence of alcohol or other substance.
+He said additional charges may be coming.

+It wasn’t immediately known if Voss had a lawyer who could speak on his behalf.

-The deadly crash highlights the inherent risks to the homeless population in California, where the tents and tarps of homeless people line not only downtown sidewalks but are near ramps where cars accelerate as they enter freeways.
+The deadly crash highlights the inherent risks to the homeless population in California, where their tents and tarps line not only downtown sidewalks but are near ramps where cars accelerate as they enter freeways.

 More than 150,000 people are homeless statewide.
 The number has increased during the coronavirus pandemic that has upended the economy.